codex-team/hawk.python/README.rst

 Install module
 ~~~~~~~~~~~~~~

-Install hawkcatcher from PyPI.
+Install ``hawkcatcher`` from PyPI.

 .. code:: bash

     $ pip3 install hawkcatcher

-Import catcher module to your project.
+Import Catcher module to your project.

 .. code:: python

     from hawkcatcher import Hawk

-Then initialize Hawk class.
+Then initialize Hawk class with your token.

 .. code:: python